 Please note HSBC does not participate in this scheme.

-Properties bought under this scheme must be:
+A home bought under this scheme must:

-- the only property you own
+be the only property you own

 There's an interest-free period for the first 5 years.
-After this, you’ll need to pay interest on the loan and if you sell the property you’ll need to repay any outstanding amount.
+After this, you’ll need to pay interest on the loan and, if you sell the property, you’ll need to repay any outstanding amount.